susuiiq/susuiiq/README.md

 </div>

-## ✦ Hi, I'm Sara
+## ✦ Hi, I'm Sara Faisal Alrobaiq

-<p align="center"><i>“A little progress each day adds up to big things.”</i></p>

-I'm an Information Systems student @ ksu who is building projects, learning Java, and growing my skills one step at a time. ☁️
+<p align="center"><i>“ ☾⋆.˚I'm an Information Systems student @ ksu who is building projects, learning Java, and growing my skills one step at a time 🦢 ྀི ”</i></p>

 ## ☾ What I'm working on

-- 📚 Building a Java reading-list app called **Bookshelf**
+- 🦢 ྀི Building a Java reading-list app called **Bookshelf**
-- 🌱 Learning more about Java and GitHub
+- 🦢 ྀི Learning more about Java and GitHub
-- ✨ Creating projects and sharing my progress
+- 🦢 ྀི Creating projects and sharing my progress

 ## ✧ Find me online